 You will know the Honey Gourami by its vibrant coloration.
-It’s bright orange like coloration makes it one of the most popular aquarium fish of the industry.
+It’s bright orange like coloration makes it one of the most popular aquarium fish types in the industry.
 Even though they are among the smallest species of gourami fish, their vibrant appearance makes up.
 This particular species of Gourami is one of the smaller ones only averaging around 2 inches in at full growth length.

 Nicknames: Flame Gourami, Red Fire Gourami, & Sunburst Gourami